Skip to main content

 });

-This event is fired whenever a segment defined as a key moment is triggered.
-At this point, a KCS (Kameleoon Conversion Score) is computed by our machine learning algorithms and made available.
+This event triggers when a segment defined as a key moment triggers.
+At this point, machine learning algorithms compute and provide a Kameleoon Conversion Score (KCS).

 Data available in the event